 Notice that each of the descriptions of these Markers creates a map for mindfulness of breathing.

 Experiential Markers are used to guide mindfulness of breathing.
 They are like snow poles in a ski field guiding the way, once your mind knows the path they are simply abandoned.
-But initially they are experiences that can be tracked to guide to keep you on the path.
+But initially they are experiences that can be tracked to keep you on the path and guide your way.

 MARKER 01: Remember the Touch of Your Thumbs.